nobodyscripts/LeafBlowerScript/Readme.md

    reapply after use, to avoid leave a slot free in default loadout (8/9)
 F4: Will display failures to use suitcases before it runs out, this is due to the game not handling inputs every time.
-F4: Travel and options buttons broken with font size 1
+F4: Options buttons broken with font size 1
 F5: Buttons broken with font size 1
 F6: Still! starting borbventures with only 1 borb
 F6: Incorrect items can be started if manually refreshed while it scans